Neil's Path: A homeschooled student's journey to Landmark College

 Going to class with a group of students was definitely a new experience for Neil.
 “The thing I had the most trouble with while transitioning from being homeschooled to being in college was remaining focused and doing things on time rather than getting sidetracked,” he said.
 He credits his relationship with his academic advisor and “liberal amounts” of help from the Drake Center for Academic Support (DCAS) with helping him successfully make the adjustment.

 Neil is enjoying the opportunity to be more social in the college setting.
 He’s been part of the jazz band here at Landmark College, and plans to join the chamber ensemble.
-“I’m glad I chose Landmark, because if I’d chosen a more traditional college I don’t think I would do as well,” Neil said.
+“I’m glad I chose Landmark, because if I’d chosen a more traditional college, I don’t think I would do as well,” Neil said.

 When asked what advice he might give other homeschooled students, Neil recommended they “find one that meshes with how they were homeschooled or one that could adapt to their needs.”